Nicolas-Constanty/rtype/Items.md

 | Speed Bonus | bonus | 4 levels |

 # Nacelle
-- Obtaining
+- Obtaining like an object
-    - with tempory weapon
+- Raise with tempory weapon (2 for max ???)
-    - raise with the 3 ???
 - Property
     - Weapon
     - Guard